panique/php-long-polling/README.md

 # php-long-polling

 A very simple demonstration of long-polling with AJAX (jQuery) and PHP.
+Long-polling makes near "real-time" applications possible.
+The client don't request new data, the client gets new data delivered (push-notification style).
 This is an improved, cleaned and documented fork of https://github.com/lincolnbrito/php-ajax-long-polling !
 Big thanks, man.